mgaman/SSD2119_Arduino/README.md

 Basically all I did was re-package the C style code as a C++ class.<p>
 ### What I added
 Adafuit GFX has all the drawing primitives I need so seemed the obvious partner.
 All one has to do is provide at least one method, drawPixel.
 All the rest falls into place.
 While that provides basic functionality it can be painfully slow.
 There are other GFX methods that may be overridden for better performance.
-So far I have implemented drawFastHLine which also helped me to implement fillScreen, fillRect and drawRect.
+So far I have implemented **drawFastHLine** which also helped me to implement **fillScreen, fillRect** and **drawRect**. **setRotation** has been implemented but it should be noted that only Landscape mode is given as the hardware does not support Portrait mode.
 ### What I took away
 All drawing primitives and font information.
 These are now provided by GFX
 ### What I changed